imnitishng/portfolio/source/_posts/projects.md

  - Training the Convolutional Neural Network by running the car through our custom track to collect image data
  - Run the car automatically any arbitrary shaped track based on the steering predictions made by the model, moreover have additional features like object detection for stopping the car
  [![Self Driving Car in action](https://img.youtube.com/vi/CA3_f0qclTU/0.jpg)](https://www.youtube.com/watch?v=CA3_f0qclTU)
+ <center>Go ahead, click on it, it's a YT video.
+I promise it's not a rickroll.</center>

 ### 4. Rescue Robot
 Project built for the [e-yantra robotics competition](https://portal.e-yantra.org) organised by IIT Bombay.
 The primary objective was to provide an efficient solution for a search and rescue operation in case of an emergency in an urban area.
 The project involved